CoDe-Neuro/academic-code-neuro/content/authors/laila-hadaya/_index.md

   particularly interested in identifying predictive biomarkers of mental health outcomes and trajectories using neuroimaging and machine learning approaches.

-interests:I have a Neuroscience (BSc) and Psychiatric Research (MSc) background.
+interests: I have a Neuroscience (BSc) and Psychiatric Research (MSc) background.
 I am particularly interested in identifying predictive biomarkers of mental health outcomes and trajectories using neuroimaging and machine learning approaches.
 superuser: false